analogdevicesinc/ai8x-training/README.md

 # ADI MAX78000/MAX78002 Model Training and Synthesis

-November 29, 2022
+December 9, 2022

 ADI’s MAX78000/MAX78002 project is comprised of five repositories:

 1. **Start here**:
     **[Top Level Documentation](https://github.com/MaximIntegratedAI/MaximAI_Documentation)**
-2. The software development kit (SDK), which contains drivers and example programs ready to run on the evaluation kits (EVkit and Feather):
+2. The software development kit (MSDK), which contains drivers and example programs ready to run on the evaluation kits (EVkit and Feather):
     [Analog Devices MSDK](https://github.com/Analog-Devices-MSDK/msdk)
 3. The training repository, which is used for deep learning *model development and training*:
     [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training) **(described in this document)**